 Date Written: December 29, 2020

-We examine the quantitative importance of endogenous distribution frictions using a dynamic multi-sector model motivated by Corsetti and Dedola (2005).
-Our benchmark model features distribution frictions that depend on the state of the economy and predicts counter-cyclical distribution margins, which is consistent with the empirical evidence from Brazilian fuel price data.
-Estimating an augmented model with price and wage rigidities, we attribute the lion's share of such countercyclicality to productivity shocks arising from the service sector.
-From a policy perspective, we find the endogenous distribution friction significantly amplifies money neutrality as the distribution cost dampens the consumption response to a monetary policy shock.
-Our counterfactual analyses demonstrate that a model with exogenous distribution frictions cannot replicate this result.
+We examine the quantitative importance of state-dependent distribution friction using a dynamic multi-sector model.
+Our model predicts a counter-cyclical distribution margin, consistent with the empirical evidence from Brazilian fuel price data.
+Estimating an augmented model with price and wage rigidity, we attribute the lion’s share of such countercyclicality to productivity shocks from the service sector.
+We find that the state-dependent distribution friction significantly amplifies money neutrality as higher distribution friction dampens the consumption response to monetary policy shocks.
+A model with time-invariant distribution friction cannot replicate this result.

-Keywords: Endogenous Distribution Friction, Monetary Policy, Nominal Rigidity
+Keywords: State-dependent Distribution Friction, Monetary Policy, Nominal Rigidity

 JEL Classification: E3, E5